 DR LIZ MURRAY BCA(h)

-Recipient of the British Citizen's Award (People Honour's)
+Recipient of the BCA Award

 Medical doctor over 10 years, Women's Health, Paediatrics, Emergency Medicine.